 Skip to content

-How to Fix: Chrome Signs Me out of Everything on Exit
+Fix: Chrome Signs Me out of Everything on the Exit Issue

 Technically speaking, web browsers use cookies as an access token to remain sign-in.
 Hence, we need to ensure cookies are enabled if we want to stay signed into Chrome and other websites.